crazyproger/webtoper/README.md

 All planned futures and improvements can be viewed [here](http://crazyproger.myjetbrains.com/youtrack/search/?q=project%3A+WT+%23Unresolved+%23Feature).

 ## Installation
-Plugin is not yet published in JetBrains plugin repository, but last(and not only) release can be obtained [here](https://tom-crazyproger.rhcloud.com/nexus/service/local/repositories/releases/content/ru/crazyproger/plugins/webtoper/0.5.1/webtoper-0.5.1.jar)
+Plugin is not yet published in JetBrains plugin repository, but last(and not only) release can be obtained [here](https://tom-crazyproger.rhcloud.com/nexus/service/local/repositories/releases/content/ru/crazyproger/plugins/webtoper/0.5.1/webtoper-0.5.1.jar)(this is cloud storage - if you've got 503 error then wait 1-2 minutes and try again).
 Current version supports IDEA Ultimate Edition since 12.0.4 version.
 To install: